jdisset/dracon/docs/concepts/pydantic.md

     - If validation succeeds, Pydantic creates an instance of `YourModel`.
     - If validation fails, a `ValidationError` is raised, typically surfaced by Dracon.
 6.  **Result:** The constructed and validated Pydantic model instance becomes the value associated with the key in the final configuration object returned by Dracon.

+!!! tip
+    The type tag `!YourModelName` will check for this class in the context dictionary.
+You can also use a full path to the type (e.g., `!mypackage.models.Server`) if you prefer, which lifts the type-in-context requirement.

+!!! note
+    You don't _have_ to use pydantic models with Dracon.
+They just work out-of-the box.
+However, you can also use your custom types.
+By default Dracon will try to feed the dictionnary of the YAML node to the constructor of your custom type.
+If you want to use a different approach, you can define your own representer and constructor for your custom type.
+See ruamel.yaml's doc for more information on that.

 ```python
 # models.py